jraut/mungler/README.md

 The output files should appear in a subdirectory named "mungled" in your present working dir.
 Stdout prints a mapping that has key-value-pairs of original nominators and their new identities.

 ### Usage:
-`python javascriptMungler.py [filenames] [options [arguments]]`
+`python javascriptMungler.py [filenames] [options [arguments]]` The following assumptions are made:
+- JS-files do not contain strings that are to be presented to the end-user.
+- Reserved words are listed in the script.
+Currently covers standard ECMAScript (v6), some common browser-related calls, jQuery, Backbone and Underscore.
+Defining custom word-maps is not yet possible.

 ###Options:
 `-R, --recursive` Scans recursively when given a path.
 If no files have been given, scans from current path.